Videotape: Videocassette recorders

 VHS became the leading consumer tape format for home movies after the videotape format war, though its follow-ups S-VHS, W-VHS and D-VHS never caught up in popularity.
-In the early 2000s in the prerecorded video market, VHS began to be displaced by DVD.
+In the early 2000s, in the prerecorded video market, VHS began to be displaced by DVD.
 The DVD format has several advantages over VHS tape.
 A DVD is much better able to take repeated viewings than VHS tape.
-Whereas a VHS tape can be erased though degaussing, DVDs and other optical discs are not affected by magnetic fields.
+Whereas a VHS tape can be erased through degaussing, DVDs and other optical discs are not affected by magnetic fields.
 DVDs can still be damaged by scratches.
 DVDs are smaller and take less space to store.
-DVDs can support both standard 4:3 and widescreen 16:9 screen aspect ratios and DVDs can provide twice the video resolution of VHS.
+DVDs can support both standard 4:3 and widescreen 16:9 screen aspect ratios, and DVDs can provide twice the video resolution of VHS.
 DVD supports random access while a VHS tape is restricted to sequential access and must be rewound.
 DVDs can have interactive menus, multiple language tracks, audio commentaries, closed captioning and subtitling (with the option of turning the subtitles on or off, or selecting subtitles in several languages).
 Moreover, a DVD can be played on a computer.

 Due to these advantages, by the mid-2000s, DVDs were the dominant form of prerecorded video movies.
-Through the late 1990s and early 2000s consumers continued to use VCRs to record over-the-air TV shows, because consumers could not make home recordings onto DVDs.
+Through the late 1990s and early 2000s, consumers continued to use VCRs to record over-the-air TV shows, because consumers could not make home recordings onto DVDs.
 This last barrier to DVD domination was broken in the late 2000s with the advent of inexpensive DVD recorders and digital video recorders (DVRs).
 In July 2016, the last known manufacturer of VCRs, Funai, announced that it was ceasing VCR production.